Art Walks CLT

 Artist Info: @ginaelizabethfranco

-Story: This new Krispy Kreme corporate office houses test kitchen space and their global product and innovation center.
+Story: This Krispy Kreme corporate office houses test kitchen space and their global product and innovation center.
 The adaptive reuse of a building built by D.A.
 Tompkins, an industrial leader of early Dilworth growth, is an important part of retaining neighborhood character and maintaining history.
 Asana Partners commissioned this mural.

 Key Formal Elements: